novopl/peltak/_sources/index.rst.txt

 `/guides/package_commands`.

 **peltak** is designed to be possibly least intrusive.
-Even if your team decides not to use it, you can use it yourself, just don't commit the `pelconf.yaml` file and you will be good.
+Even if your team decides not to use it, you can use it yourself, just don't commit the :ref:`pelconf.yaml <peltak.core.conf>` file and you will be good.
 This way you can have a smooth developer experience on every project you work on.

 Auto-completion